What 1st & 10 Means In Football

 The game of football is a field position game.
 The goal of the defense is to make sure the offense doesn’t have an improved chance of scoring.
 The way to change the field position is to punt the football on fourth down.

-This means the offense will come off the field, and the punt team will come on the field when a player receives the football and kicks it to the other team to change field position.
+This means the offense will come off the field, and the punt team will come on the field when a player receives the football and kicks it to the other team to change the field position.
 Here is a video of punting the football to the other team.

 Once the team punts the football, the other team’s offense will come on the field, and your defense will come on the field.
 The down will reset to 1st and 10, and both teams will play from there.

 Having the offense run a play on 4th down is a high-risk, high reward situation.
-If the offense fails to get a first down, the team will automatically turn the ball over to the other team, and the defense will come on the field.
+If the offense fails to get a first down, the team automatically turns the ball over to the other team, and the defense will come on the field.
 If they successfully get the first down, the down and distance will reset to 1st and 10.

 The down and distance markers are the foundation of football rules, as moving the football up and down the field is all based on the strategy of down and distance.